 Involve more schools and more people, especially those underrepresented at global Management events.

 Together with all stakeholders, the network achieved these objectives.
-GBSN Beyond registrants totalled more than 2500individuals, from over 110institutions in 50 countries.
+GBSN Beyond registrants totalled more than 2500 individuals, from over 110 institutions in 50 countries.
 Participants looked ahead, considering our futures Beyond the Classroom, Beyond Graduation, and Beyond the Administration of our schools by sharing ideas and opportunities for generating greater global impact, especially in the most rapidly growing and developing areas of the world.

-BEYOND THE CLASSROOM Faculty Track
+THE CLASSROOM

 In partnership with Capsim, the Faculty track offered a faculty simulation lab experience.
 Simulation creation via the CapsimInbox program, helped participants bring their research, data, and cases to life.
 Participants utilized regionally and culturally relevant content to develop scenarios focused on soft skills, cross-cultural management, and critical ESG issues etc.

-BEYOND GRADUATION Student Track
+Student Track

 GBSN, in partnership with Hanken School of Economics’ Humanitarian Logistics and Supply Chain Research Institute (HUMLOG), presented students with a solutions focused team competition.
 Undergraduate, graduate, and PhD students from around the globe had the opportunity to solve problems in their regions and communities related to medical or food sourcing and delivery issues.

-BEYOND ADMINISTRATION Leadership Track
+Leadership Track

 The Leadership Track engaged business school leaders with rich dialogues considering several important areas of development for business schools and our network.
 These took the form of roundtable discussions from which three reports were developed, and published during the culminating GBSN Beyond Virtual Conference.